Selected Topics in Process Mining

 Please note that all details regarding this seminar will be announced in the kick-off meeting, including the topics and deadlines for each task.

-The registration is carried out by the central registration process on the web site SUPRA maintained by the Computer Science Department.
+The registration is carried out via the central registration process on the web site SUPRA maintained by the Computer Science Department.

-In order to increase your chance for being elected for this seminar, please state your qualifications, experiences, and overall grades in your enrolled study as detailed as possible.
+In order to increase your chance for being elected for this seminar, please state your qualifications, experiences, and all grades in your enrolled study as detailed as possible.
 Please give clearly why you are definitely a suitable candidate for this seminar.

 You will be informed about the first meeting in the weeks after SUPRA announces the final participation lists.